compBiophyMete/Data-Analytics-Portfolio/Project-8: Investigation of Employees in Coffeeshops using SQL/README.md

 51. Return the first_name, last_name, salary, the difference between salary and average salary via a subquery.
 52. Return all of the US coffeeshops via subquery.
 53. Return all employees who work in US coffeeshops.
-54. Return all employees who make over 35,000 USD and work in US coffeeshops.
+54. Return all employees who make over 15,000 USD and work in US coffeeshops.
 55. Return 30-day moving total pay.

+PS: This project was adopted from the SQL Database Course: Beginner to Intermediate delivered by Mo Chen.